kouglas/kouglas/README.md

 - 🌱 I’m currently learning **kotlin**

-- 👨‍💻 See some of my available projects here [kouglas-site.web.app](https://kouglas-site.web.app/)

 - 💬 Ask me about **swift, javascript, or machine learning**

 - 📫 How to reach me **kouglas2@gmail.com**